 As a landlord, it’s imperative to face the eviction head-on and carry it out fully.
 You don’t want to suffer any more losses in your rental business.

 You also want to send a message to your other tenants that you will enforce the lease agreement if need be.

 Length of Time for Tenant Eviction in Texas

 A landlord must begin by providing their tenant with a 3-Day Notice to vacate.
 If the eviction is with a tenant who rents month-to-month, without due cause, the landlord must provide a 30-Day Notice to vacate.
 After the length of time that the notices are up, the landlord can begin the eviction process.

-The next step for a landlord to take is filing a Forcible Entry and Detainer Suit.
+The next step for a landlord to take is filing a Forcible Entry and Detainer Suit with the Texas Justice Court.
 Depending on whether the tenant will counter the lawsuit or not, this will impact the length of the eviction process.

 Reasons for Eviction

 Under the Texas eviction laws, there are specific reasons that a landlord can file an eviction.
 Among them are:

 - The tenant’s failure at paying rent.

 - Violating the terms/conditions of the lease agreement.